ScriptMaster1877/Roblox-Adopt-Me-Free-AutoFarm-Script-2026/README.md

 Tested and working on Wndows 10 & 11, and most major executors.

 **Does it work on Mobile?**
-Yes, many features are mobile-compatible.
+No, we are working on a mobile version.

 **How often is it updated?**
 We aim to update within 24-48 hours of major game patches.